 I will be permanently moving to San Francisco in March, where my entire immediate family all reside.

-2. Prove you’ve done your research
+2. Show you’ve done your research

 If you’ve never visited the city where your target company is located, you at least need to show you’ve done some research about the place.
 This way, you’ll demonstrate your genuine commitment to the move, and you’ll show that this isn’t a decision you’ve made on a whim.